 After signing up, hotel prospects receive a confirmation email with clear and short instructions:

-Such double opt-in subscription (subscription form on the website + confirmation email) is a simple yet effective way to protect your database from invalid emails.
+A double opt-in subscription (subscription form on the website + confirmation email) is a simple yet effective way to protect your mailing list from invalid emails.
 Moreover, this method makes your email communication with customers and prospects legal as you contact only those who gave you their permission via confirmation email.

 Segment your customers for better targeting